Skip to content

 Career Opportunities

 Upon graduation from the Japanese program, you will be prepared for careers in a number of fields.
 Work for the government domestically or abroad as a translator, linguist, diplomat, immigration or customs specialist, or journalist.
 Or, enter the world of international business as a supply chain manager, logistics specialist, or HR representative.
 Jobs in travel and tourism—as an airline employee, travel guide, or translator—are possible, as are careers in education and administration.
-With additional education at the graduate level, you can also find work as a professor, lawyer, or bilingual speech pathologist.
+With additional education at the graduate level, you can also find work as a professor, lawyer, bilingual speech pathologist, among other paths.

 More Info